gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 It is important to note that in some cases, the declaration syntax `Response response;` is perfectly correct, provided that:

-- The type is an array, or the type is a struct/class is *not* a POD, and
+- The type is an array, or the type is a struct is *not* a POD, and
 - Each field has a default constructor

-Then, the default constructor of the struct/class is invoked, which invokes the default constructor of each field.
+Then, the default constructor of the struct is invoked, which invokes the default constructor of each field.

 For example: